vives-devbit/mlops4ecm-workshops/edge-deployment/README.md

 - Run LLMs and vision models on embedded and server hardware
 - Evaluated pretrained models on real-world data
 - Used diffusion models for synthetic data generation
-- Trained and optimized your own models for edge deployment
+- Trained and optimized your own models for edge deployment (C++)
-- Applied quantization and knowledge distillation to shrink models without sacrificing performance
+- Applied quantization to shrink models without sacrificing performance

 You'll gain practical experience with tools and formats like **Ollama**, **Stable Diffusion**, **ONNX Runtime**, **Netron**, and **MobileNet** — all in the context of real, edge-oriented applications.